janiaul/window-snap-grid/README.md

 ## Installation
 1. Install AutoHotkey v2
 2. Clone or download the repository
+3. Copy `config.example.ini` to `config.ini` and adjust settings as needed
-3. Run `WindowSnapGrid.ahk`, or add it to your startup folder
+4. Run `WindowSnapGrid.ahk`, or add it to your startup folder